Nintendo Switch might soon go on sale in China via Tencent – TechCrunch

 After months of anticipation, Nintendo Switch is ready to shed more light on its China launch.
-The Japanese console giant and Tencent are “working diligently” to bring the Switch to the world’s largest market for video games, the partners announced on Weibo today, the Twitter equivalent in China.
+The Japanese console giant and Tencent are “working diligently” to bring the Switch to the world’s largest market for video games, the partners announced on Weibo (the Twitter equivalent in China) today.

-The pair did not specify a date when the portable gaming system will officially launch as the government approval process can take months.
+The pair did not specify a date when the portable gaming system will officially launch, as the government approval process can take months.
 But there are signs that things are moving forward.
 For example, Tencent has been given the green light to run a trial version of the New Super Mario Mario Bros.
 U Deluxe and a few other blockbuster titles in China.

 On August 2, the partners will jointly host a press conference for Switch — no product launch yet — in Shanghai, Tencent confirmed to TechCrunch.
 It appears to be a strategic move that coincides with the country’s largest gaming expo China Joy beginning on the same day in the city.